 Frequently Asked Questions

-Q. What are Nursing Education Program Regulation and Approval Requirements and Student Requirements in South Dakota?
+Q. What are in-state programs and out-of-state online programs Nursing Education Program Regulation and Approval Requirements and Student Requirements in South Dakota?

 Q. Does the practice of a new graduate nurse require supervision by another nurse?